gthomas2/theme_cass/README.md

 ## IMPORTANT NOTE FOR DEVS
 DO NOT merge other project branches into this master branch.
 This branch should just contain the bare-bones for titus project branches to start off from.
+For setting up CI see https://tituslearning.atlassian.net/wiki/spaces/DEV/pages/63177149/CI+setup